• Skip to primary navigation

 4. Whip egg whites: Add egg whites to a clean bowl of the standing mixer fitted with the whisk attachment.
 Whip over medium high speed for 5-7 minutes or until stiff peaks form.

 5. Mix wet and dry ingredients: While egg whites whip, combine milks and extracts in a bowl.
 Starting with the flour mixture, alternate adding 1/3 of dry followed by 1/3 of wet ingredients to butter and sugar mixture until fully combined.
 Do not over mix.
-If desired, start with ¼ tsp of coconut extract and add more to taste.
+If desired, start with ¼ teaspoon of coconut extract and add more to taste.

 6. Fold in whites: Add 1/3 of egg whites to cake batter and stir to combine.
 Gently fold in remaining whites.